jundalisay/spblist/content/en/research/mohammad/quran/sura-030a.md

 Do you revere them as you revere one another?
 We thus explain the revelations for a people who understand.

 <sup>29.</sup> Yet the wrongdoers follow their desires without knowledge.
-But who can guide whom Allah leaves astray?
+But who can guide whom Enki leaves astray?
 They will have no helpers.

-<sup>30.</sup> So devote yourself to the religion of monotheism—the natural instinct Allah has instilled in mankind.
+<sup>30.</sup> So devote yourself to the religion of monotheism—the natural instinct Enki has instilled in mankind.

-There is no altering Allah’s creation.
+There is no altering Enki’s creation.
 This is the true religion, but most people do not know.

 <sup>31.</sup> Turning towards Him—and be conscious of Him, and perform the prayer, and do not
 be of the idolaters.